jihanstk/money-master/README.md

 it calculate your saving and show it . and also show your remaining balance.

-NOTE : cant send negetive number, and also able to calculate if your income is less than to your expence show a basic notification.
+NOTE : can't send negetive number, and also able to calculate if your income is less than to your expence show a basic notification.